Literacy Education (Grades 5-12, M.S.E.)

-The master’s degree for literacy specialists is designed for certified early childhood, childhood, special education, and TESOL/English teachers who are preparing for professional responsibilities supporting teachers of grades 5-12.
-Graduates of the program earn a Master of Science Degree and are qualified and endorsed for New York state certification as a literacy specialist grades 5 through 12 and meet the degree requirement for professional certification in the area of their initial certification.
+The master’s degree for literacy specialists (Grades 5-12) is designed for certified teachers who are preparing for professional responsibilities supporting teachers of grades 5 to 12.
+Graduates of the program earn a Master of Science degree and are qualified and endorsed for New York state certification as a literacy specialist for grades 5 through 12 and meet the degree requirement for professional certification in the area of their initial certification.

 The program is designed for those preparing for professional responsibilities designing, implementing, and assessing reading and literacy programs for grades 5 through 12.
-Included within the program is a 50-hour practicum accomplished through 1:1, small group, and whole class experiences.
+Included as part of the program is a 50-hour practicum accomplished through one-to-one, small-group, and whole-class experiences.

-In addition to the general admission and completion requirements for master’s level study at the Graduate School of Education, candidates must provide evidence of their initial/provisional or permanent/professional certification as a middle childhood or specialist teacher grades 7 through 12, six credits in Literacy Education, and six credits in Inclusion/Special Education.
+In addition to the general admission and completion requirements for master’s level study at the Graduate School of Education, candidates must provide evidence of their initial/provisional or permanent/professional certification as a middle childhood or specialist teacher for grades 7 through 12, 6 credits in Literacy Education, and 6 credits in Inclusion/Special Education.